What to expect

 Tour through the flat countryside of Western Flanders to Bruges, known as the Venice of the North.
 Explore the medieval old centre and pretty canals of one of the world’s favourite Flemish cities.
 Magnifique, Magnifique II, Magnifique III and Zwaantje guests have dinner in a restaurant of their choice.

 Ride along a quiet, poplar-lined canal, passing typical farm houses en route to the North Sea coast.
 Arrive at a 12km sandy beach and visit the dunes of Het Zwin nature reserve.
 Reward yourself with a cool drink in a cafe before heading back to Bruges.

 Depart from Bruges

 After breakfast on board, check out by 9:30am.

 The captain reserves the right to alter the itinerary due to changes in weather and other conditions.

-This comfortable 70-metre river cruiser can accommodate up to 36 guests in 19 twin cabins (10M²), 16 of which are on the lower deck and 3 on the upper deck.
-All cabins have single beds, en-suite shower and toilet, a fixed window and individually regulated air conditioning and ventilation system.
+This comfortable 70-metre river cruiser can accommodate up to 44 guests in 21 cabins (10M² - 12M²), 14 of which are on the lower deck and 7 on the upper deck, including 4 new upper deck double cabins with panoramic window that opens.
+The other cabins have twin beds.
+All cabins have en-suite shower and toilet, a fixed window and individually regulated air conditioning and ventilation system.